zk-xju/DB-ATCNet/README.md

 Dual-Branch Convolution Network with Efficient Channel Attention for EEG-Based Motor Imagery Classification

-#Development environment
+# Development environment
-Models were trained and tested by a single GPU, Nvidia GTX 3080 8GB (CUDA 11.2), using Python 3.8 with TensorFlow framework， on Ubuntu 20.04.
+Models were trained and tested on Ubuntu 20.04 by a single GPU, Nvidia GTX 3080 8GB (CUDA 11.2), using Python 3.8 with TensorFlow framework.
 The following packages are required:

 TensorFlow 2.9.0
 matplotlib 3.5.3